Skip to main content

 The perks of traditional word of mouth

-• It leads to 5 times more sales than paid media
+• Drives 5 times more sales than paid media

-• 88% of people put the “highest level” of trust in recommendations from folks they know
+• 88% trust recommendations from people they know

-• 64% of marketing pros even say it’s the most effective form of marketing
+• 64% of marketers call it the most effective strategy

 Graphic show 5 problems with word-of-mouth marketing5 disadvantages of word-of-mouth marketing